manifold-systems/manifold/docs/docs.md

 In addition to resource files you can also *embed* resource content directly in a Java source file as a type-safe resource *fragment*.
 A fragment has the same format and grammar as a resource file and, if used with the Manifold IDE plugin, can be authored with rich editor features like code highlighting, parser feedback, code completion, etc.
-This means you can directly embed resources closer to where you used them in your code.
+This means you can directly embed resources closer to where you use them in your code.
 For instance, you can type-safely write a query in the query language your application uses directly in the Java method that uses the query.

 You can embed a fragment as a *declaration* or a *value*.